-- 79. Thereafter, in consultation with the LADO, the School will follow the procedures laid out in Part Four of Keeping Children Safe in Education and Parts 3 and 4 of the SSCP Procedures Manual.
-The Headmaster will quickly inform all persons concerned: principally the child, the child's parents, and the member of staff against whom the allegation has been made (provided that, in cases in which they are involved, the police agree the timing and content of what is to be disclosed and to whom). - 80.
+- 80. Thereafter, in consultation with the LADO, the School will follow the procedures laid out in Part Four of Keeping children safe in education and Parts 3 and 4 of Surrey Children's Safeguarding Partnership's Procedures Manual.
+In particular, the Headmaster will quickly inform all persons concerned, principally the child, the child's parents, and the member of staff against whom the allegation has been made (provided that, in cases in which they are involved, the police agree the timing and content of what is to be disclosed and to whom). - 81.
 The Headmaster will make every effort to guard against unwanted publicity and ensure confidentiality is maintained.
-Reporting restrictions prevent the publication of anything that may lead to the identification of a teacher against whom an allegation has been made by (or on behalf of) a pupil.
-This applies up until the point that the teacher waives his/her right to anonymity, or is charged with an offence, or the Secretary of State's comments on the matter are published (usually) by the Teaching Regulation Agency. - 81.
+Since 2012, reporting restrictions have prevented the publication of any material that may lead to the identification of a teacher against whom an allegation has been made by (or on behalf of) a pupil.
+This applies up until the point that the teacher waives his/her right to anonymity, or is charged with an offence, or the Secretary of State's comments on the matter are published (usually) by the Teaching Regulation Agency. - 82.
 Charterhouse acknowledges that members of staff against whom allegations have been made will be in need of support themselves, and that the School owes a duty of care towards them, especially if they appear to have behaved in accordance with guidance on professional conduct.
-Working with the Director of Human Resources, the Headmaster will consider the possible effect upon the adult against whom the allegation has been made, with recommendations for support as appropriate. - 82.
+Working with the Director of Human Resources, the Headmaster will consider the likely effect upon the adult against whom the allegation has been made, with recommendations for support as appropriate. - 83.
 The Headmaster may decide to suspend the member of staff while the matter is investigated, although alternatives to suspension will always be considered where that is agreed by the LADO.
 A member of staff suspended in such a context will be provided with a named contact.
 He or she must not remain on the School site; alternative accommodation for staff normally resident on campus will be arranged.
-Further information can be found in the School's Licence to Occupy document, which is available from the Director of HR. - 83.
+Further information can be found in the School's policy 'Resident Staff in Boarding Accommodation, their Household Members & Visitors', available from the Director of Human Resources. - 84.
 Ultimately, and in consultation with the LADO, the Headmaster will decide upon one of five outcomes.
-If the allegation is judged to have been (1) malicious, (2) false, (3) unsubstantiated, or (4) unfounded, a confidential record will be kept but the decision will not affect the member of staff's employment, and it will not be mentioned in any reference for employment elsewhere. - 84.
-If the allegation is (5) substantiated, and the member of staff (whether employed, contracted, a volunteer or a student) is either redeployed into work which is not 'regulated activity', or resigns, or is asked to leave the School on the grounds that he or she: - has harmed (or poses a risk of harm) to a child or vulnerable adult; or - has received a caution or conviction for a relevant offence; or - is reasonably believed to have committed a listed relevant offence; or - has been removed from working (paid or unpaid) in regulated activity;
+If the allegation is judged to have been (1) malicious, (2) false, (3) unsubstantiated, or (4) unfounded, a confidential record will be kept but the decision will not affect the member of staff's employment, and it will not be mentioned in any reference for employment elsewhere. - 85.
+If the allegation is (5) substantiated, and the member of staff (whether employed, contracted, a volunteer or a student) is either redeployed to work which is not 'regulated activity', or resigns, or is asked to leave the School on the grounds that he or she: - has harmed (or poses a risk of harm) to a child or vulnerable adult; or - has received a caution or conviction for a relevant offence; or - is reasonably believed to have committed a listed relevant offence; or - has been removed from working (paid or unpaid) in regulated activity;

-- then the Headmaster, working with the DSL and the Director of HR, will (as soon as possible after redeployment, resignation or dismissal) notify the Disclosure and Barring Service (PO Box 3963, Royal Wootton Bassett, SN4 4HH (03000 200 190)).
+- then the Headmaster, working with the DSL and the Director of Human Resources, will (as soon as possible after redeployment, resignation or dismissal) notify the Disclosure and Barring Service (PO Box 3963, Royal Wootton Bassett, SN4 4HH (03000 200 190)).